oliviervroom/realestate_predictor/Backend/inal-cs682/README.md

 6. To run the Flask app:
 `python3 app.py`

 7. Open the app in browser.
-Alternatively, run `evaluate.py` to use the model for interence, `train.py` to train the model.
+Alternatively, run `evaluate.py` to use the model for inference, `train.py` to train the model.
 Use `Backend/inal-cs682/miscellaneous/sample-API-response.csv` as sample input.